 “You’re like every guy every woman hates!”
 A sharp-witted girlfriend of mine says to me.

 I have great affection for her.
 She is darling and sprightly and throws lots of dinner parties.
 Here forth she will be known as Spritely.
-Spritely has forbidden me to bring around any more hommes du jour.
-She says it emotionally screws with the man of the day because introducing them to my friends apparently sends some sort of momentous message.
-She also says it screws with the very sweetest among our friends who has to each time speculate:
+Spritely has forbidden me to bring around any more of my hommes du jour.
+She says it emotionally screws with the men of the day because introducing them to my friends apparently sends the men a false momentous message about my level of interest.
+It also screws, she says, with the very sweetest among our friends who each time speculates:

-Spritely’s frank observational gems don’t ruffle me; I enjoy few qualities more than directness.
-In fact, she is so funny about them that I’ve considered having a voice-recorder on when there’s a bottle of wine in front of us.
+Spritely’s frank observational gems don’t ruffle me; I enjoy directness.
+In fact, she is so funny about them that I’ve considered having a voice-recorder on when she’s talking and there’s a bottle of wine in front of us.